scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 #### Step 8.3.1 Basic mapping example

 As an example, the default mapping listed below will force gateway to subscribe to the **sensors** topic and use **serialNumber** from incoming json message as a device name.
-Similar, **model** and **temperature** json object fields will be mapped to corresponding ThingsBoard device attribute and telemetry fields.
+Similar, **model** and **temperature** json object fields will be mapped to corresponding Pacificsoft device attribute and telemetry fields.

 ```json
 {